Atrix256/SampleZoo/contributesampletest.md

 ## Create a Pull Request

 Next, create a pull request, and I'll get it.
 I'll give it a look and let you know thumbs up or thumbs down with whatever recomendations there may be.

+## Questions?

+Ask away!
+I'd love to do whatever I can to help get your contribution in.